 The reality of a destination wedding is that some of your guests may not be able to attend.
 With an overseas wedding in Barcelona, we thought, what better way to celebrate than with a travel bridal shower theme!

-Our beautiful bride, Lisa, gave me free reign to design her travel themed shower.
+Our beautiful bride, celebrity influencer Lisa Morales, gave me free reign to design her travel themed shower.
 The only parameters were to avoid exaggerating the theme and crossing the line to children’s party.
 We still wanted to exude elegance and femininity without using the classic red and blue airline stripes and boarding passes.

 Naturally, we called this “Traveling from Miss to Mrs.”

 The shower fell in April, as we were just beginning Springtime in Florida.
 Embracing spring pastels, we chose blushes, golds, ivories, and lavenders for our color palette.
 Lisa’s favorite color was purple, so we made sure to incorporate lots of the color!
 The venue of choice was a upper scale Italian restaurant in Fort Lauderdale, with modern grays and whites, so it was important to balance the masculine lines with the softer tones and decor.
 We adorned a long royal table with a beautiful violet linen and used the existing chairs, which were a sleek white and unique tapering rectangular shape.
 It added a really unique element to all the “girly” we would be using.

 The center of the table featured white suitcases with custom vinyl phrases like “See you in Spain!”
 “Barcelona or Bust!”
 When you embrace a good bridal shower theme, even the smallest details count!

 RodriStudios provided the most gorgeous florals featuring large roses, ranunculus, astilbe, and dusty miller.